Self-Storage Engineering and Design

 Why is Self-Storage design important?

-The Self-Storage world is ever changing, to make sure your facility will keep up with the times, engineering and design of these facilities is key to success.
-Most self-storage construction is simple, this includes a concrete slab and a metal building system on top of that slab.
-Working with an Architect or a Structural Engineer like Precision Structural Engineering (PSE) to assist in design and planning of your facility is important.
-Your self-storage facility design must meet the needs of the local community as far as space sizes to achieve a good mix for your given area, all while eliminating any unused space.
+The Self-Storage world is ever-changing.
+Storage facility engineering and design is key to making sure your facility will keep up with the times.
+Most self-storage construction is simple— including only a concrete slab and a metal building system on top of that slab.
+Working with an architect or a structural engineering firm, such as Precision Structural Engineering (PSE), to assist in the design and planning of your facility is important.
+Your storage facility design must meet the needs of the local community.
+You will need proper space sizes to achieve a good mix for your given area, all while eliminating any unused space.

-Most storage facilities are metal buildings, but there is a large variety of finishes and styles to accommodate all your needs and wants.
-Each of these styles are unique as far as the appearance, strength and compatibility with other materials.
-Make sure to take into consideration moisture, thermal control, and the flexibility for future changes when selecting materials for your storage facility.
+Most storage facilities are light gauge steel buildings, but there are a large variety of finishes and styles available to accommodate your every need and want.
+Each of these styles is unique as far as the appearance, strength, and compatibility with other materials.
+When making decisions on design and materials, you will need to take into consideration moisture, thermal control, and the flexibility for future changes.

 The design process

-Most construction drawings begin with a survey of the land that your facility will be constructed on.
-This will include an overall drawing of the project that is fitted within the actual boundaries created at the time of survey, this is call a site plan.
+Most construction drawings begin with a survey of the land on which your facility will be constructed on.
+This includes an overall drawing of the project that is fitted within the actual boundaries created at the time of the survey.
+This is called a site plan.

 If you are using an Architect, other work will include:

-- A Plot Plan that will show the location of the project in relationship with the property you will be constructing on
+- A Plot Plan showing the location of the project in relation to the property you will be constructing on

-- Floor Plans will show the walls for each level, as well as dimensions and basic design indicators for these walls and other areas.
+- Floor Plans showing the walls for each level, as well as dimensions and basic design indicators for these walls and other areas.

 - Drawings or renderings of all exterior sides of the building, this is considered the

-- A Drawing that will indicate foundation, walls, roof construction, floor levels and more, called Cross Sections
+- A cross-section drawing that will indicate foundation, walls, roof construction, floor levels and more, called Cross Sections

-- Large-scale detailed drawing showing all construction details that will be necessary.
+- A Large-scale, detailed drawing showing all construction details necessary for the project.

-A civil engineer will most likely be needed on the sole fact that they are familiar with local restrictions on land use as well as building setbacks, zoning, location of utilities, etc…
+Civil Engineering Services will most likely be needed on the sole fact that a civil engineer is familiar with local restrictions on land use, as well as building setbacks, zoning, location of utilities, etc.

-The architect or designer you are working with will reach out and set you up with a Structural Engineer.
+The architect or designer you are working with will reach out and set you up with a Structural Engineering Consultant.
 When working with a structural engineer, you will hear terms like: